elastisys/compliantkubernetes/docs/index.md

----
-description: Documentation for Welkin, the security-focused Kubernetes distribution.
----

 <!-- markdownlint-disable-file first-line-h1 -->

 <div class="landing-page" markdown="1">

 # Innovate at speed in regulated industries

+Welcome to Welkin, the Kubernetes platform for software critical to our society!

 Welkin enables organizations across Europe to accelerate innovation through open source cloud-native technology, while ensuring security and regulatory compliance.